-- 1. Check that the motor type code and visual appearance conforms with the motor homologation sheet. - The measurements stated in the homologation sheet must be checked on the motor.
+- 1. Check that the motor type code and visual appearance conforms with the motor homologation sheet. - 2.
+The measurements stated in the homologation sheet must be checked on the motor.
 If the results are within the specified tolerances the motor should be accepted as legal.
 Only adjustments to meet dimensions shown in the homologation sheet are allowed. - 3.
 When ports in cylinders are adjusted to the dimensions specified in the homologation sheet, material may only be removed in the specified opening to a depth of 10 mm, to match the shape of the original adjacent connecting passage (channel) outside the adjusted port opening.
-This also applies to other openings in the motor for which the dimensions are specified in the homologation sheet. - Parts not specified with measurements in the homologation sheet shall only be checked by visual comparison with standard parts.
-As the actual manufacturing tolerances are not published, small differences between the inspected part and the reference part must be accepted. - Cylinder dimensions and compression volume are measured when the motor is cold.
+This also applies to other openings in the motor for which the dimensions are specified in the homologation sheet.
+For two stroke engines, ports in the cylinder shall be measured 1 mm in from the cylinder wall surface if nothing else is stated in the homologation file. - 4.
+Parts not specified with measurements in the homologation sheet shall only be checked by visual comparison with standard parts.
+As the actual manufacturing tolerances are not published, small differences between the inspected part and the reference part must be accepted. - 5.
+Cylinder dimensions and compression volume are measured when the motor is cold.
 Allowance is made for the carbon and oil present in the combustion chambers.
 Checking is to be done with oil.
 A large scale graduated cylinder or burette with adequate orifice is to be used. - 6.
 Inspection procedure for the low emission engines will also be clarified in the homologation sheet.